 If you selected "Setup" in the Security Option, you will be prompted for the password only when you try to enter Setup.
 Refer to the "BIOS Features Setup" section for more information.

 Award CMOS Setup Utility

-Press <Ctrl> <Alt> <Esc> simultaneously or to enter the Setup utility.
+While booting up, press <Ctrl> <Alt> <Esc> simultaneously or to enter the Setup utility.
 A screen similar to the one on the next page will appear.